ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 # Introduction

-When two Bundle nodes are connected by an Ethernet link, or by a technology can emulate aspects of Ethernet, it may be possible for a Bundle Protocol Agent to transmit Bundles in the payload of an Ethernet frame without higher layer protocol Convergence Layer (CL) overhead.
+When two Bundle nodes are connected by an Ethernet link, or by a technology that emulates Ethernet, it may be possible for a Bundle Protocol Agent to transmit Bundles in the payload of an Ethernet frame without higher layer protocol Convergence Layer (CL) overhead.
 Examples of "Ethernet-like" Technologies include Digital Video Broadcast Generic